 Change the 7th paragraph as follows:

-A STA operating in PS mode with dot11NonTIMModeActivated equal to false that is notneither in WNM sleep mode nor in WUR Mode shall periodically listen for Beacon frames, as determined by the ListenInterval parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive and the ReceiveDTIMs parameter of the MLME-POWERMGT.request primitive.
+A STA operating in PS mode with dot11NonTIMModeActivated equal to false that is notnot in WNM sleep mode (#93)shall periodically listen for Beacon frames, as determined by the ListenInterval parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive and the ReceiveDTIMs parameter of the MLME-POWERMGT.request primitive.
 STAs operating in PS modes with dot11NonTIMModeActivated equal to true transmit at least one PS-Poll or trigger frame that is individually addressed to the associated AP every ListenInterval parameter used by the MLME primitives starting from the last known transition of the non-TIM STA in doze state unless it follows the TWT or NDP Paging procedure.

 TGax editor: Add 31.6.1 General as follows: (Track change on)